vitalsource/LTI2-Reference/README.md

 Prerequisites
 -------------

 * Ruby/Rails.
 Follow online docs to install Ruby/Rails for your development platform.
-This code should run on any Ruby/Rails version written in recent years.
+This code is currently built on Ruby 1.9.3.

 * Github identity.
 During the prototype period (pre-conformance test) this must be sent to Lisa Mattson )Lisa Mattson (lisa@imsglobal.org) all access to the repos.

 * With a valid Github identity, clone this repo.

+* Run bundler in subsdirectories tc_sample_app (the TC directory) and tp_sample_app (the TP directory).

 * This code has been tested with either MySQL or sqlite.
 The default database load instructions will work for either of these databases.
 They would likely work with virtually any other Rails-compatible database.